Vina Muliana: Awards and nominations

-In her career as a content creator on TikTok, Vina won the TikTok Awards Indonesia 2021 in the “Best of Learning & Education” category held on 25 February 2022.
-In February 2022, Vina Muliana's name was included in the annual Forbes Indonesia edition of the 30 Under 30 that listed 30 young Indonesians under the age of 30 who excel in the fields of Media, Marketing, and Advertising.
+In her career as a content creator on TikTok, Muliana won the TikTok Awards Indonesia 2021 in the "Best of Learning & Education" category held on 25 February 2022.
+In February 2022, Muliana's name was included in the annual Forbes Indonesia edition of the 30 Under 30 that listed 30 young Indonesians under the age of 30 who excel in the fields of Media, Marketing, and Advertising.